benniehickscosta9/expense_analyzer/README.md

 # Personal Expense Tracker

-A simple Python tool to track, analyze, and visualize personal expenses.
+A simple Python tool to analyze and visualize personal expenses.

-## Features

-- **Add Expenses**: Record expenses with amount, category, and description
-- **View Expenses**: See all recorded expenses in a list format
-- **Expense Summary**: Get total expenses broken down by category
-- **Visualizations**:
-  - Pie chart showing expense distribution
-  - Bar chart comparing categories
-  - Monthly trend analysis (with sufficient data)

 ## Installation